raghad1236/IT326-Olympics/README.md

 Source:

-The dataset was obtained from Kaggle: https://www.kaggle.com/datasets/stefanydeoliveira/summer-olympics-medals-1896-2024/data
+The dataset was obtained from Kaggle: (https://www.kaggle.com/datasets/bhanupratapbiswas/olympic-data)

 Attributes description:

-The dataset consists of 11 attributes:
+The dataset consists of 14 attributes:

 Player_id: Unique identifier for each athlete.

 Name: Name of the athlete.

 Sex: Gender of the athlete (Male (M) /Female (F)).

+Age: Age of the athlete.

+Height: height of the athlete.

+Weight: weight of the athlete.

 Team: Country the athlete represented.